saussayjesica/react-workshop/mentor_instructions.md

 EXTRAS - if there is time

-> Move searchBar to another component
+* Move searchBar to another component
-> Press enter on search bar and it searches
+* Press enter on search bar and it searches
-> When you click on search bar it selects all text
+* When you click on search bar it selects all text
+* Update fetch to async await
+* Convert class components to stateless components
+* Add repo to github